 I’ve always loved reading, history, and horses.
 I took a vocational course in horseshoeing after earning a bachelor’s degree in history.
 I don’t shoe horses anymore, but the experience has come in handy in writing several of my books.

 Another longtime hobby of mine is genealogy, which has led me down many fascinating paths.
 Some of Jim’s and my quirkier ancestors have inspired fictional characters.

 For many years I worked for the Central Maine Morning Sentinel as a freelancer.
 This experience was a great help in developing fictional characters and writing realistic scenes.
 I also published nonfiction articles in several magazines and had several short stories appear in Woman’s World, Grit, and Alfred Hitchcock’s Mystery Magazine.
-I’ve been blessed with awards for several of my books, including the Carol Award (formerly known as the Book of the Year, sponsored by American Christian Fiction Writers), the Will Rogers Medallion, and the Inspirational Readers’ Choice Award.
+I’ve been blessed with awards for several of my books, including the Carol Award (formerly known as the Book of the Year, sponsored by American Christian Fiction Writers), two Will Rogers Medallions, and two Inspirational Readers’ Choice Awards from the Faith, Hope, and Love Chapter of Romance Writers of America.
 Three of my books have been “Top Picks” in Romantic Times Book Reviews magazine.

 AWARDS AND ACHIEVEMENTS

 - 2004—named Heartsong Presents Favorite New Author of 2004.
 Protecting Amy was named second favorite historical book of the year by Heartsong readers.